Version 1.0 - April the 15th, 2002

 Enhanced XProc Scenarios

-The XProc transformation scenarios allow now to set options and parameters (global or for each port).
+The XProc transformation scenarios allow you to set options and parameters (global or for each port).

 Dynamic XProc Content Completion Assistant

 The Content Completion Assistant offers the available option names of the built-in steps.
 When entering a port reference it presents the available port Better Error Reporting with Calabash oXygen XML Editor collects the messages Calabash writes to the standard error and presents them to the user.
-These provide important information related with the already reported errors, for example the user can find the reason Handling of Error Levels for Schematron Validation
+These provide important information related to the reported errors.
+For example, the user can find the reason a Handling of Error Levels for Schematron Validation